Fixed-Rate Ending Soon?, Secure your Rate Now

 Getting a second residential mortgage for a family member

-If you want to help a family member get on the property ladder, you can get a second standard residential mortgage for this purpose and this would essentially work in the same way it would if you were buying a second property for yourself.
+If you want to help a family member get on the property ladder, you can get a second standard residential mortgage, such as a second time buyer mortgage.
+This would essentially work like it would if you were buying a second property for yourself.

 Get matched with a second home mortgage specialist

-Having the right broker on your side can make all the difference when you’re buying a second home, and we can put you in touch with the expert to help.
+Having the right broker on your side can make all the difference when you’re buying a second home, and we can put you in touch with an expert to help.
 Just tell us a few details and we’ll scour our extensive network of brokers to pair you up with the one who perfectly matches your requirements, all for free and with no obligation.

-Get in touch today – just call us on 0808 189 2301 or make an enquiry and we’ll get started.
+Get in touch today – call us on 0330 818 7026 or make an enquiry, and we’ll get started.

 Maximise your chance of approval with a dedicated specialist broker